Online Stochastic Matching: A Polytope Perspective: Supplementary material of sec:general .

 Importantly, the number of positive coordinates of a vertex~$\mu$ (considered in \Cref{coro:achievable}) is the number of inequalities that are not tight for this vertex.
 More generally, \Cref{def:inequalities} has the following intuitive interpretation.
 An inequality is tight if the convex polytope~$\Lann$ intersects the hyperplane obtained by transforming this inequality into an equality.
 Non-tight inequalities are ``useless'' (and redundant) because they are never satisfied as equalities by any vector in~$\Lann$.
 The matching problem $(G, \lambda)$ is essential if each tight inequality defines a distinct facet of the convex polytope~$\Lann$.
 Under this condition, the number of facets that contain a vertex is equal to the number of inequalities that are tight for this vertex.
 In particular, as we will see in \Cref{prop:simple}, if the matching problem $(G, \lambda)$ is essential and the polytope $\Lann$ is simple, then every vertex satisfies exactly $d$ (tight) inequalities as equalities, which means that this vertex has $d$ zero coordinates, and therefore $n = m - d$ positive coordinates, so that this vertex is bijective.

 All these notions are illustrated in \Cref{ex:essential,ex:non-essential,ex:non-simple} below, which show in particular that a matching problem $(G, \lambda)$ may be essential even if the polytope $\Lann$ is not simple, and conversely.
-Consistently with \Cref{ex:diamond} above, these examples use a kernel basis to verify effortlessly whether an inequality is tight and/or irredundant.
+Consistently with the discussion above on \Cref{fig:diamond}, these examples use a kernel basis to verify effortlessly whether an inequality is tight and/or irredundant.